holguinj/puppet-docs/source/puppet/3/reference/ssl_move_me.markdown

 * The metadata tells you who that entity is, what they are allowed to do, and how long their certificate is valid.
 * The signature proves that someone you trust has done a background check on the key pair's owner, and has gone on record stating that the metadata in the certificate is correct.
 It also prevents tampering with any of the information in the certificate: if any part is changed, the signature will fail to validate.

+Certificates are usually stored in some encoded format.
+The most common format is PEM (privacy-enhanced mail), but certs may also be stored in archives such as Java keystores.
+These encoded formats are not human-readable, and need to be dumped into a different format to be inspected by users.

+(Puppet stores certificates in PEM format, and the CA tools include a `puppet cert print` command for dumping certificates to the terminal.)

 ### Certificate Authorities

 Participants in a PKI generally agree ahead of time to trust a limited number of certificate authorities (CAs).
-The CAs that are trusted before any other infrastructure is set up are called "root" CAs; later, some root CAs might issue subordinate or "chained" CA certificates.
+The CAs that are trusted before any other infrastructure is set up are called "root" CAs; later, some root CAs might issue "intermediate" or "chained" CA certificates, which are allowed to sign new certificates but can also be validated and revoked like normal certificates.

 Fundamentally, a CA is just a trusted person or institution that controls a key pair.
 The following steps are what differentiate the CA from any other participant in the PKI:

-* Other participants agree to trust that key pair's owner as a CA. For root CAs, this is usually a social/legal/contractual agreement that originates outside the PKI.
+* Other participants agree to trust that key pair's owner as a CA. For a root CA, this is usually a social/legal/contractual agreement that originates outside the PKI.
+For an intermediate CA, participants will trust it because they trust the root CA that endorses it.
 * The CA either creates or obtains a special certificate, whose metadata states that the CA is allowed to sign new certificates.
-    * For chained CAs, this certificate is issued by another (probably root) CA. Root CAs will use their own key pair to craft a _self-signed certificate._ (That is, the signature is provided by the same key pair that the certificate describes.
+    * For intermediate CAs, this certificate is issued by another (probably root) CA. Root CAs will use their own key pair to craft a _self-signed certificate._ (That is, the signature is provided by the same key pair that the certificate describes.
 This is why the decision to trust a root CA happens outside the PKI: their certificates amount to a tautological "trust me because you trust me.")
 * The CA certificate is distributed to other participants in the PKI.
 This is often done out-of-band as part of some bootstrapping process.
 (For example, the root CA certificates used by web browsers can be bundled with the executable and installed alongside it.
 Most modern operating systems also ship with root CA certs included.)

 At this point, other participants can use the CA's certificate to verify signatures on any certificates that claim to be vetted by that CA. If the signature fails to validate, they will consider that certificate forged and decline to trust it.